Carnegie Mellon University

 Open Positions in the Department of Social & Decision Sciences

 The Department of Social & Decision Science and Carnegie Mellon University has been at the forefront of computational social science and behavioral decision research for over seventy years and hosts a renowned faculty.
-In addition to Ph.D. programs in Behavioral Decision Research, Cognitive Decision Science, and Behavioral Economics, SDS offers unique undergraduate majors in Decision Science, Behavioral Economics, and Policy & Management.
+In addition to Ph.D. programs in Behavioral Decision Research, Cognitive Decision Science, Autonomous & Human Decision Making, and Behavioral Economics, SDS offers unique undergraduate majors in Decision Science, Behavioral Economics, and Policy & Management.
 The newly formed Institute for Complex Social Dynamics brings together researchers in this area from across campus.
 CMU also houses other interdisciplinary centers including the AI Institute for Societal Decision Making and the Center for Behavioral and Decision Research.

 Carnegie Mellon University is a private, global research university of approximately 14,000 students that offers unmatched opportunities for interdisciplinary work.

-Application review will begin on November 15, 2024.
+Application review will begin on October 15, 2025.
+Applicants should submit:

 • CV